 Bionic Santa - Chris Hill: DJ Chris Hill returned to the UK Top 10 with another record that snipped lyrics from other songs.
 This would be the last time to date that Hill would appear in the UK charts.

-As Glam Rock transposed into Punk Rock, it was somewhat ironic that the only Christmas song that managed to chart in the UK in 1977 was this, the grand daddy of them all!
+As Glam Rock was replaced by Punk Rock, it was somewhat ironic that the only Christmas song that managed to chart in the UK in 1977 was this, the granddaddy of them all!

 White Christmas - Bing Crosby: Recorded for the 1942 movie, Holiday Inn, this was the first time in the history of the UK Singles Chart that this legendary recording had made an appearance there.
 Crosby's version has gone on to sell over 50 million copies and is estimated to be the second biggest selling record of all time.

-The release of specific Christmas singles had slowed down by the end of the decade (although the Eighties saw the release of yet more classics), so much so that only four acts saw any chart action in the years 1978 and 1979.
+The issue of specific Christmas singles had slowed by the end of the decade (although the Eighties saw the release of yet more classics), so much so that only four acts saw any chart action in the years 1978 and 1979.